Privacy Policy

 THIS POLICY (THE "PRIVACY POLICY") DESCRIBES HOW PERSONAL INFORMATION AND PERSONAL HEALTH INFORMATION ABOUT YOU MAY BE COLLECTED, USED AND DISCLOSED, AND HOW YOU CAN GET ACCESS TO, AND/OR CORRECT THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-The Privacy Policy applies to ExamOne Canada, Inc. and all of its affiliate Canadian organizations, including LabOne Canada, Inc. (collectively referred to as “we”, "us" or "our").
+The Privacy Policy applies to the Quest Diagnostics Canadian organizations including ExamOne, Canada Inc and LabOne Canada, Inc and other Quest Diagnostics companies doing business in Canada (collectively referred to as “we”, “us” or “our”).

-From January 1, 2004, all businesses that collect, use or disclose personal information in the course of commercial activities must comply with the Personal Information Protection and Electronic Documents Act ("PIPEDA") which gives you rights concerning the privacy of your personal information.
+From January 1, 2004, all businesses that collect, use or disclose personal information in the course of commercial activities must comply with the Personal Information Protection and Electronic Documents Act (“PIPEDA”)which sets national standards for privacy practices in the private sector and gives you rights concerning the privacy of your personal information.
+A number of provinces have passed similar laws.

-II.
-WHAT IS PERSONAL INFORMATION and PERSONAL HEALTH INFORMATION
+II: WHAT IS PERSONAL INFORMATION and PERSONAL HEALTH INFORMATION UNDER CANADIAN LAWS

 We collect, use and disclose personal information for many different reasons.
 Below, we describe the different categories of our uses and disclosure as well as give you some examples of each category.